AustinCodingAcademy/311_wk3_day2_advanced_select/README.md

 ## Summary

 We're starting to get pretty advanced with our SQL queries.
-Keep researching other advanced SELECT statements and get ready to foray into INSERT, UPDATE and DELETE.
+Keep researching other advanced SELECT statements and get ready to foray into INSERT, UPDATE and DELETE, oh CRUD!.